ARE GUARANTEED ST ANDREWS OLD COURSE TEE TIMES WORTH IT

 So What’s our answer?
 Are guaranteed St Andrews Old Course tee times worth it

 On balance, Faraway Fairways tend to the view that there’s more merit in a targeted ballot strategy, and there’s plenty of high quality compensation available on very flexible re-booking terms in the area if you don’t succeed first time.
 Mind you, perhaps you’d expect us to say that for the reasons we laid on the table at the outset.

-If you are cash rich and time poor however, and playing a busy period or on a particularly tight deadline dependent schedule then we’d maybe more inclined to think that the guaranteed tee-time is the answer, but even then you perhaps need to remember you’re likely to be locked into a four night minimum stay in St Andrews, so if you’re hoping to pick other courses up in other parts of Scotland (say Troon and Turnberry) then you might find you’re generating additional costs to do so whilst you play out time on the east coast to meet your minimum obligations
+If you are cash rich and time poor however, and playing a busy period or on a particularly tight deadline dependent schedule then we’d maybe more inclined to think that the guaranteed tee-time is the answer, but even then, you perhaps need to remember you’re likely to be locked into a four night minimum stay in St Andrews.
+If you’re hoping to pick other courses up in other parts of Scotland (say Troon and Turnberry) then you might find you’re generating additional costs to do so whilst you play out time on the east coast to meet your minimum obligations

 Perhaps the best advice we can give is this